blockchain-unica/blockapi/README.md

 # BlockAPI: Blockchain analytics API
-BlockAPI is a general-purpose blockchain analytics Scala API, maintained by [Livio Pompianu](http://tcs.unica.it/members/livio-pompianu) and [Stefano Lande](http://tcs.unica.it/members/stefano-lande) of the [Blockchain@Unica Lab](http://blockchain.unica.it) at the University of Cagliari under the supervision of [Massimo Bartoletti](https://tcs.unica.it/members/bart).
+BlockAPI is a general-purpose blockchain analytics Scala API, maintained by [Livio Pompianu](http://tcs.unica.it/members/livio-pompianu) and [Stefano Lande](http://tcs.unica.it/members/stefano-lande) of the [Blockchain@Unica Lab](http://blockchain.unica.it) at the University of Cagliari, under the supervision of [Massimo Bartoletti](https://tcs.unica.it/members/bart).

 The standard workflow of BlockAPI consists of two steps:
 1. construct a view of the blockchain (possibly, including external data) and save it in a database;